-Peggy Bailey, Senior Advisor, Secretary’s Office, U.S. Department of Housing and Urban Development
+Peggy Bailey, Senior Advisor on Rental Assistance, U.S. Department of Housing and Urban Development

 Peggy Bailey is the Senior Advisor on Rental Assistance in the Office of the Secretary at the U.S. Department of Housing and Urban Development (HUD).
 Her responsibilities include improving policy and practices related to the Department’s rental subsidy and supply programs.
 This includes the Housing Choice Voucher and Public Housing programs, which help over 3 million people afford housing.